Raymond Smillie

-Ray was born in Toronto, Ontario to Sara Louise Winter and William Nelson Smillie.
-His younger brother, Donald, was also an athlete and played professional hockey for the Boston Bruins.
-He adored his younger sister Phyllis who was athletic and adventurous like her brothers.
+Smillie was born in Toronto, Ontario to Sara Louise Winter and William Nelson Smillie.
+Smillie married Christina Fraser Carruthers in 1930.
+They had three children.
+His younger brother, Don Smillie, was also an athlete and played professional hockey for the Boston Bruins.
+Smillie died in Sault Ste Marie, Ontario in 1993.

-He married Christina Fraser Carruthers in 1930.
-They had three children: John Donald Ray Smillie born in 1932 and twin girls, Caryl Margaret and Patricia Jean born in 1934.

-Ray died in Sault Ste Marie, Ontario in 1993.
-He had six grandchildren from his son John who married Merrilou Paquette in 1955: June, Phyllis, Susan, Janet, Christine and Catherine Smillie.
-His daughter Caryl married Alvin Oja.
-They had four children, Eric, Mark, Marja-Liisa, and Stephanie.
-His daughter, Pat, married Gordon Wilson.
-They had three daughters, Karen, Colleen and Heather.

 1928 Olympic results

 Below is the record of Raymond Smillie, a Canadian welterweight boxer who competed at the 1928 Amsterdam Olympics: